 Find out more about CHAT.

-There’s an air of genuinity that surrounds The Tapestry Project.
-It’s an online platform where people can share stories, their own personal struggles with mental health recovery.
-Whether it’s to Empower, Educate, or Connect – they’ve got them all.
-Try jotting down your thoughts: it’s one way to let go of all negative feelings, and you can even submit your stories here.
+The Tapestry Project is an online platform where people can share stories, their own personal struggles with mental health recovery.
+They encourage jotting down your thoughts, as it’s one way to let go of all negative feelings.
+You can even submit your own stories through Write for Tapestry.

-Its social enterprise re:story holds Writing Workshops, that act as journalling sessions, which create a safe space for participants to express their feelings.
+Its social enterprise re:story also holds writing workshops that act as journalling sessions, which create a safe space for participants to express their feelings.
 You’ll get a discount if you’re currently seeing a mental health specialist.

 Find out more about The Tapestry Project.